gaurav-ft/fat-rasp-dev/README.md

 ### 5. Clustering Analysis

+Unsupervised clustering is performed to identify natural groupings in the data without using class labels.

+The following clustering models are used:

-- K-Means clustering applied
+- K-Means Clustering
+- Hierarchical (Agglomerative) Clustering
+- DBSCAN
+- Gaussian Mixture Model (GMM)

+For K-Means clustering:
-- Analysis performed for:
+- Analysis is performed for:
   - 2 clusters
   - 3 clusters

+Across all clustering methods:
 - Cluster assignments align closely with biological group labels
+- Clear separation is observed between healthy and unhealthy samples
-- Confirms natural structure in the data
+- The results confirm the presence of a strong natural structure in the data

 ---